-- Information on the sources of flooding and the variation in the risk across the Stratford on Avon District. - Identifies the organisations that are involved in flood risk management and their latest strategic plans, current plans for major flood defences. - The requirements for detailed Flood Risk Assessments and to inform the site selection process.
+- Information on the sources of flooding and the variation in the risk across the Warwick District. - Identifies organisations that are involved in flood risk management and their latest strategic plans, current plans for major flood defences. - The requirements for detailed Flood Risk Assessments and to inform the site selection process.

-Neighbourhood planning groups can use this information to assess the risk of flooding to sites within their community, using Section 5, the sources of flooding in the Stratford-on-Avon District and the flood mapping in the appendices.
+Neighbourhood planning groups can use this information to assess the risk of flooding to sites within their community, using Section 5, the sources of flooding in Warwick District and the flood mapping in the appendices.
 The SFRA will also be helpful for developing community level flood risk policies in high flood risk areas.
-Similarly, all known available recorded historical flood events for the Stratford-on-Avon District are listed in Section 5.1.
-This can be used to supplement local knowledge regarding areas worst hit by flooding.
-Ongoing and proposed flood alleviation schemes planned by Warwickshire County Council are outlined in Section 6 and Section 8.3 discusses mitigations, resistance and resilience measures which can be applied to alleviate flood risk to an area.